0xtowers/litepaper/README.md

 * Game mode shifts are voted on via blind auctions on-chain.
 Once consensus is reached by paying for it in a "skin in the game" fashion the rules of the game change according to the vote.
+* Game and tower treasuries can configure zero address for receiving fees in order to burn supply if they chose to do so.